Sergiotm87/ngx_aws_auth/README.md

 from the IAM service.
 The correct way to use the IAM key is to actually generate a scoped signing key and use this signing key to access S3.
 This nginx module requires the signing key and not the actual secret key.
 It is an insecure practise to let the secret key reside on your nginx server.
+(So true use this branch at your own risk!!!)

 Note that signing keys have a validity of just one week.
 Hence, they need to be refreshed constantly.
 Please useyour favourite configuration management